De-Os/HytaleTelegramChain/README.md

 ```

 To package run Maven `package` job.
-Jar will appear in `tartet` directory
+Jar will appear in `target` directory